-It separates Query, Index and the Storage layers and allows these layers to be scaled independently based on the workload needs.
+It separates Query, Indexing and the Storage layers and allows these layers to be scaled independently based on the workload needs.
 By designing Tigris using a cloud native architecture, it provides users with incredible flexibility to run various types of workloads as well as the ability to achieve massive scale.

 FoundationDB as the data persistence layer